UPDATED ON 15 JANUARY 2025

 After months of anticipation and excitement, many new mothers expect to feel an immediate, overwhelming bond with their newborn.
 However, for some, that connection doesn’t come right away.
 If you’re feeling emotionally detached from your baby, know that you’re not alone, and it’s not a reflection of your love or abilities as a mother.
+Involving a family member as a source of support can be crucial during this time, as they can help you communicate your feelings with health professionals and provide emotional backing.

 Postpartum emotional disconnect can be a common experience, but it’s often surrounded by guilt and confusion.
 Understanding why this happens, what it means, and how you can work through it can help ease the emotional burden.

-What Is Postpartum Emotional Disconnect?
+What Is Postpartum Emotional Disconnect and Difficulty Bonding?

 Postpartum emotional disconnect refers to the feeling of being distant, numb, or detached from your baby after birth.
 Instead of the deep love and connection that many expect to feel instantly, some mothers may experience: